 February 20, 1947: The Pirate filming consisted of scenes on the “Interior Manuela’s Bedroom” set.
 Time called: 9 a.m.; dismissed: 6:10 p.m.

 Later that evening, Judy and her husband Vincente Minnelli were photographed at Don Loper’s latest fashion show.
 The photos, by Nat Dallinger, were copyrighted by King Features Syndicate and ran in their publications the week ending February 27 and after.
 However, both Hedda Hopper and Bob Thomas mentioned the fashion show in their columns published as early as February 17 and 18, respectively, so it’s feasible that the show happened before this day, but exactly which date is unclear.

 February 20, 1947: More ad art for Till The Clouds Roll By which was a big hit for MGM.

 February 20, 1950: The 1949 re-release of The Wizard of Oz, which was the very first re-release of the film, was still in theaters in early 1950.

 February 19, 1954: A Star Is Born filming consisted of more retakes on the “Interior Down Beat Club” set (“The Man That Got Away”) as well as shots on the “Exterior Parking Lot” set.
 Time started: 10 a.m.; finished: 6:15 p.m.

 February 20, 1961: Here’s a notice about the upcoming sale of Judy’s home at 144 South Mapleton Drive in the Holmby Hills area of Los Angeles.
-This was the home she and husband Sid Luft (and family) had lived in since 1952.
+This was the home she and her husband Sid Luft (and her family) had lived in since 1952.